Jörgs Windows 3.x Page

 This gives me some 628'800 bytes of free memory, with all device and network drivers

 loaded.
-The only stuff remaining in conventional memory are MSDOS
+The only stuff remaining in conventional memory are MSDOS,

-and a part of COMMAND.COM
+HIMEM, EMM386 and a part of COMMAND.COM.

 I think it's difficult to have even more free memory ;-)